Interpolating EBSD Data edit page

 Note, that we have not rotated the EBSD data but only the grid.
 All orientations as well as the position of all grains remains unchanged.

 Another example is the change from a square to an hexagonal grid or vice versa.
-In this case the command interp is implicitely called by the command gridify.
+In this case the command interp is implicitly called by the command gridify.
 In order to demonstrate this functionality we start by EBSD data on a hex grid

 mtexdata ferrite silent